Regulations effective September 1, 2020.

 To enrol in the post-RN BN program, the following is required:

-NOTE: Students are required to complete the degree regulations that are effect at the time they enrolled in their program.
+Students are required to complete the degree regulations that are effect at the time they enrolled in their program.
+Students are responsible for ensuring that prerequisites (including specified program GPA requirements) and co-requisite course requirements are met throughout their program.
 Students who are inactive (have not registered for a course within 12 months from their last contract date) must re-enrol and will follow the regulations in effect at the time of re-enrolment.
 Students are strongly encouraged to register in their English course early in their program.

 Total credits required to complete the Post-RN BN degree*